-Monitoring represents a process whereby analysts observe environmental changes over time to see if, in fact, an important trend begins to emerge.
+Monitoring represents a process whereby analysts observe environmental changes (over time) to see if, in fact, an important trend begins to emerge.

 The critical issue in monitoring is that analysts be able to detect meaning from the data and information collected during the scanning process.
-(Remind students that these data are generally ambiguous, incomplete, and unconnected.)
+(Remind students that this data is generally ambiguous, incomplete and unconnected.)
 For example, in the United States, middle class African Americans are growing in number and wealth and are pursuing investment options, an opportunity in the economic segment that companies in the financial planning sector could monitor.